-Table 6: Result Code Output for Norway
+Table 7: Result Code Output for Norway

-Description Indicates how closely the input address matches the candidate address.
-For more information, see Result Codes for International Geocoding on page 33.
-Indicates whether or not the address is considered a close match.
+Response Element Descrip tion Geocoder.MatchCode Indicates how closely the input address matches the candidate address.
+For more information, see Result Codes for International Geocoding on page 36.
+IsCloseMatch Indicates whether or not the address is considered a close match.
 An address is considered close based on the "Close match criteria" options on the Matching tab. Υ Yes, the address is a close match.
 N No, the address is not a close match.
-For street address geocoding, the number of matching address positions found for the specified address.
-For intersection geocoding, the number of matching street intersection positions found for the specified addresses.
-Reports the success or failure of the match attempt null Success F Failure If the geocoder could not process the address, this field will show the reason.
-Internal System Error No Geocode Found Insufficient Input Data Multiple Matches Found Exception occurred Unable to initialize Geocoder No Match Found Indicates information Indicates considered Y N For stree the special For inters found for the special Found
+MultiMatchCount For street address geocoding, the number of matching address positions found for the specified address. section geocoding, the number of matching street intersection positions the specified addresses.
+Status Reports the success or failure of the match attempt null Success F Failure Status.Code If the geocoder could not process the address, this field will show the reason.
+Internal System Error No Geocode Found Insufficient Input Data Multiple Matches Found Exception occurred Unable to initialize Geocoder No Match Found